2017 Java earthquake: Aftermath

-Widespread damages were reported in cities near the epicentre.
+Widespread damage was reported in cities near the epicentre.
 At least 40 houses collapsed and 2,953 were heavily damaged.
 A municipal hospital was damaged in Banyumas, while a man was killed in Ciamis as his house collapsed due to the earthquake.
 An elderly woman was killed in a house collapse.
 Another injury was reported in Kebumen after a house collapsed.
 Photos of damaged structures were widely shared in social media.
 Numerous houses were either damaged or collapsed in Pangandaran Regency, West Java.
 A woman died in Bantul because she panicked and fell when the earthquake happened.
 A person died of a heart attack in Ciamis during an earthquake.
 Two women were killed by fallen debris in Pekalongan and Ciamis.

 Immediately after the earthquake, reports of blackouts were widely received by the government.
 Government officials in Cilacap, Central Java reported that at least 504 structures across Cilacap Regency were either badly damaged or destroyed due to the earthquake.
 Eight schools reportedly collapsed in Garut.
 A stadium in Wonosobo, Central Java was badly damaged.
 As many as 2,935 structures across Java were damaged, most of them were structures in West Java.
 Indonesian National Board for Disaster Management in Tasikmalaya received reports that 6,000 structures were damaged.
 The total cost of damage that was caused by the earthquake was estimated to be at around Rp 4,6 billion.

 President Joko Widodo was immediately informed about the earthquake and subsequently ordered aids for the people affected by the quake.
 Social Minister Khofifah Indar Parawansa announced that the government would send supplies of foods and medicines.
 The Social Ministry announced that aids equivalent to Rp 823 million have been delivered to the hardest hit areas.
 Hundreds of personnel were deployed to clear debris.
 The earthquake revealed that tsunami detection system in Indonesia was still minimal.
 Twenty two tsunami buoys were found to be inoperative since 2012.